Debunking the Myth: The Safety of Home Brewed Kombucha

 3. Consistent Brewing Conditions

-Kombucha thrives in a warm environment, typically best between 24-29 degrees Celsius.
+Kombucha thrives in a warm environment, typically best between 22-29 degrees C.

 This is why starting in the summer can give you a helping hand.
 Using a heat pad can be useful for anyone starting in the winter time, or keeping your fermentation jar in an airing cupboard, near a radiator, on top of a fridge, but not in direct sunlight.
-For the first couple of brews it is super important to keep your brew at 20 degrees Celsius as a minimum.
+For the first couple of brews it is super important to keep your brew at 22 degrees C as a minimum, to ensure your SCOBY gets going nice and fast.

 Consistency is the key, as large fluctuations in temperature can hinder the fermentation process and potentially invite mould or harmful bacteria.